AltPhilipp/Basel1_SportsCarRental/README.md

-# Motorsport Rentals Project
+# Sportscar Rental Project

-This is the Motorsport Rentals project for the Internet Technology Module.
+This is the Sportscar Rental project for the Internet Technology Module.
 Created by Phillip Altenbach, Ryan Kreis, Gabriel Schnelli, Ranuthan Sittanpalam

 ## Contents: